top of page

 How This Can Look Different in Women

 ADHD and autism are often underdiagnosed in women, who may internalize symptoms and mask difficulties.
-Instead of hyperactivity or external behaviors, women may show up with anxiety, depression, perfectionism, or burnout.
-This means many women go years without the clarity that comes from a true diagnosis.
+Instead of hyperactivity or outward behavioral concerns, women may present with anxiety, depression, perfectionism, chronic overwhelm, or burnout.
+As a result, many women go years without the clarity that comes from an accurate diagnosis, often feeling as though they are “broken” or that something is fundamentally wrong with them.

 Highly Sensitive People (HSPs)